Chromium(III) bromide: Chemical properties

-Analogous to the behavior of related chromium(III) halides, the tribromide dissolves in water to give CrBr3(H2O)3 only upon the addition of catalytic amounts of a reducing agent, which generates CrBr2.
+Analogous to the behavior of related chromium(III) halides, the tribromide dissolves in water to give CrBr3(H2O)3 only upon the addition of catalytic amounts of a reducing agent.
 The reducing agent generates chromous bromide on the surface of the solid, which dissolves and re-oxidizes to Cr(III).

 Chromium(III) bromide is reduced by hydrogen gas at 350-400 °C to give chromium(II) bromide: